Skip to main content

 Identity.
 The address points at the content, not at a random storage location.

 Reuse.
-The same content can share the same identity instead of being treated like a totally new thing.
+The same content can share the same identity instead of being treated like a totally new file.

 Integrity.
 If the bytes change, the identity changes, so silent changes are easier to catch.